bfenetworks/ingress-bfe/docs/en_us/ingress/basic.md

 # Configuration Guide

 ## Introduction
-Configure Ingress resources to define routes for accessing Services in Kubernetes cluster from outside of the cluster.
+Configure Ingress resources to define routes for accessing Services in Kubernetes cluster from outside the cluster.
 For more information about Ingress, please refer to [Ingress][] .

 Refer to [ingress.yaml](../../examples/ingress.yaml) when configuring Ingress resources in yaml files.